House of Pain (Faster Pussycat song)

 "House of Pain" is a power ballad by American heavy metal band Faster Pussycat.
 The song was released as the third and final single from the album Wake Me When It's Over.
 It is the most popular song by the band, peaking at No. 28 on the Billboard Hot 100.
+The song is about Taime Downe's painful childhood experiences with having an absent father.

 Music video

 A music video was filmed for the song, which was directed by Michael Bay.